-On the first Sunday of each month, continuing on Sunday, March 3rd, from 3:00 - 5:00pm, there is drop in family badminton in the École Lacombe Upper Elementary School gym.
+On the first Sunday of each month, continuing on Sunday, March 1st, from 3:00 - 5:00pm, there is drop in family badminton in the École Lacombe Upper Elementary School gym.
 Our intention is to give kids in our community, along with their parents, an opportunity to play some badminton.
 Participants should be accompanied by an adult.
 All are welcome to participate.
-A huge thank you to Rotary Club of Lacombe Daybreak for purchasing racquets for the program and to Reds Sports for supplying shuttles to support the program.
+A huge thank you to Rotary Club of Lacombe Daybreak for purchasing racquets for the program.
 Thanks to their assistance, kids and parents do not need to bring any equipment (however you are more than welcome to use your own racquets).